About the program

 The Government recognises the long-term viability of the coal mining sector depends on the innovation and deployment of new technologies to reduce fugitive emissions from coal mines.

-The objective of the CMATSP is to maintain and enhance the international competiveness and viability of the Australian coal mining sector under Australia's carbon pricing scheme and greenhouse constraints that will be tightened overtime to meet Australia's greenhouse reduction targets.
+The Coal Mining Abatement Technology Support Package (CMATSP) is aimed at maintaining and enhancing the international competiveness and viability of the Australian coal mining sector under Australia's carbon pricing scheme and greenhouse constraints that will be tightened overtime to meet Australia's greenhouse reduction targets.

-This program is managed by the Department of Resources Energy and Tourism (the Department) on behalf of the Minister for Resources and Energy, the Hon Martin Ferguson AM MP (the Minister).
+This program is managed by the Department on behalf of the Minister for Resources and Energy.

 Coal mines may find additional information on mitigating and managing their greenhouse gas emissions on the Australian Coal Association Research Program (ACARP) website.